cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/git.txt

 * sign in

 .. note::
-   Please use a GMail account to create your GitHub account.
+   Please use a Gmail account to create your GitHub account.
    You can find details on how to do so at https://accounts.google.com/signup